zslajchrt/zslajchrt.github.io/_posts/2015-08-26-developing-protean-applications-part5.md

 instances are not wrapped by `VirusDetector`, they preserve their account type information.

 The implementation of the optional fax service `DefaultFaxByMail` also hides the account type.
-Additionally, there is a possibly dangerous assumption that the it must be the topmost wrapper.
+Additionally, there is a possibly dangerous assumption that it must be the topmost wrapper.

 Probably the most problematic component is `AlternatingUserMail`.
 Besides its serious object schizophrenia stemming from the state pattern used to implement the switching, its most serious flaw is the conditional implementation of `UserFaxByMail`.
-Also it must the final wrapper, which is handed over to the mail service client, which is tightly coupled with `AlternatingUserMail`, through which the client can determine the presence of the fax extension and access it.
+Further, it must be the final wrapper, which is handed over to the mail service client, which is tightly coupled with `AlternatingUserMail`, through which the client can determine the presence of the fax extension and access it.